The greatest “super-group” of them all: The Travelling Wilburys in June 1987.

 “Madame George,” Van Morrison, 1968.
-The most ambitious ballad on Astral Weeks, which was released 50 years ago on November 17, 1968, “Madame George,” is nothing less than a nine-minute excursion into the life of a Belfast boy who soaked up a wellspring of images growing up and who attempts to make sense of it all, including the people he observed along the way who had marked his individual passage in time.
+The most ambitious ballad on Astral Weeks, which was released 50 years ago today on November 17, 1968, “Madame George,” is nothing less than a nine-minute excursion into the life of a Belfast boy who soaked up a wellspring of images growing up and who attempts to make sense of it all, including the people he observed along the way who had marked his individual passage in time.
 In an album dominated by stream-of-consciousness lyrics, this ballad is the most impressionistic and emotional of all eight musical numbers.
 Heartbreaking and evocative, “Madame George” remains the personal favorite for many devotees of Astral Weeks.
 Morrison’s masterpiece.
-The rawness of the song is so over-the-top that it is almost voyeuristic.
+The rawness of the tune is so over-the-top that it is almost voyeuristic.
 Indeed, Coldplay’s Chris Martin recently admitted: “A few years ago, I was going through some personal shit, and I put Astral Weeks on, and it just tore right through me, especially ‘Madame George.’
 I had to stop – turn it off.
 Of course, I’d heard it before, but this time it just hit me deep.
 I can’t remember ever having a reaction quite like that to an album.
 I haven’t listened to it since.
 I almost have a few times, but I felt oddly afraid of it.”

 “Come On, Let’s Go,” Ritchie Valens, 1958.
 One of his more palpable hits before his incredibly untimely death at just 17, this is one of those numbers, which reminds us all what we lost when he died along with Buddy Holly and the Big Bopper 60 years ago this coming February 3.
 For you Bostonians out there, Arnie “Woo Woo” Ginsburg broke this single into the Boston market on the old WMEX 1510 AM the night before Thanksgiving 1958.
 Poor Ritchie – he was still in high school when he perished in a plane in an Iowa cornfield in February 1959.
 Oh, the talent we lost that night!